Moms and Dads, if you’re looking for the best baby bottle for your newborn, infant, or toddler, then you’re in the right place.

 To make things easier, just avoid BPA, BPS, BPF, lead, phthalates, and PVC.
 Any of these can be just as bad, or even worse than BPA, so be careful!

-Although we don’t recommend going for plastic over glass, if ever you end up with this option, make sure to check what substances are present just to be safe!
+Although I don’t recommend going for plastic over glass, if ever you end up with this option, make sure to check what substances are present just to be safe!

 Is Silicone Safe for Baby Bottles?